-As such, they are pushing hard for organic, sustainably sourced wine to be more widely available, not just online, but in supermarkets and when they go out for meals.
+As such, they are pushing hard for organic, sustainably sourced wine to be more widely available, not just to shop wines online, but in supermarkets and when they go out for meals.
 Because consumers aren’t just drinking organic wine in the comfort of their own home, they want it wherever they go, which is yet another reason that confirms many organic wine benefits.

 So what can the premium organic wine industry do to keep up with this demand?

 Premium organic wine

 Well, the thing with millennials is that they don’t have brand loyalty, instead what they look for in a premium organic wine brand is a company with values they can relate to, as well as provide them a great wine-drinking experience.

 (They can find both all under one roof with Pull The Cork’s selection of premium organic wines)